 The 100-year flood plain encompasses nearly one-third of the City and maybe expanded based upon ongoing area studies being conducted by FEMA.
 The FEMA flood plain is shown on the Map available online from FEMA and used by the National Flood Insurance Program (NFIP) in which the City participates.
 High velocity flood flows occur in the flood way designed on the FEMA Map and will cause severe erosion, as well as transport of debris, rock, gravel, sand, and silt.
 The City prohibits most development in the FEMA flood plain, and should consider other flood prone areas as well.
 It is essential that the City comply with NFIP regulations and local ordinances adopted to support the NFIP so that hazard areas should be followed so that the City’s residents can have the ability and benefit of obtaining flood insurance since this is the biggest threat to life and property in the City.

+Air Quality

+The federal Clean Air Act (1990) places control of local air quality at the state level with federal oversight.
+It requires state and local ambient air quality standards be equal to or lower in concentration than the National Ambient Air Quality Standards (NAAQS).
+Western Weber County is currently a non-attainment area for large particulate matter (PM10) and fine particulate matter (PM2.5).

 Wildfires